AlmondWhite/AlmondWhite/_posts/2019-05-13-transitioning-here.markdown

 tags: [ blog news]
 ---

 No not in that way...
 I mean transitioning from old habits to new ones.
 I’ve had quite a number of blogs (if you can call them that) in the past, each exploring different topics.
-I am in no way going to name any of them as even though they’re all long gone now, the WayBack Machine could always she a little light.
+I am in no way going to name any of them as even though they’re all long gone now, the WayBack Machine could always shed a little light.
 Either way, they were quite niche.
 By niche I mean shit.

 I tried focusing on tech, oddities, the arts, culture, etc, with varying degrees of success.
 However, the one thing no one tells you when you start a blog, consistency is key.